momentum-team-7/examples/django-music-collab/README.md

+# Project
+We will be re-creating your iTunes app, using Django this time.
+The big difference is that you will be storing the data about songs, albums, and artists *in your database* rather than pulling them from the Spotify API.

+## Monday Morning & Break
+- Start the Project
+- Create the Album model
+- Add some test albums to the database via the admin
+- Write URL/view/template to render all the albums

 # Django Project Template

 This project was generated from the Momentum Django project template.
 This template sets up some minimal changes: